 Maybe the only time you realize something is wrong is when you have someone visiting and they dare to give you constructive feedback.

 So here’s a thought.
-Take a photo, open it in your favourite photo editor or print it out and then go to town marking it up.
+Take a photo, open it in your favourite photo editor or print it out and then go to town marking it up with changes that you want to make.

 Don’t be surprised when you get that wave of inspiration and finally overcome your mental block that is keeping you from transforming your outdoor space into a tranquil garden!